lemurss/sdm-meter/README.md

 ##Correction for the ESPHome SDM power energy meter library

-In thet repositori present correct .cpp file for 3phases energy meters as SDM630 and etc.
+In that repository present correct .cpp file for 3 phases energy meters as SDM630 and etc.